jzhangc/git_nmt_commandline/README.md

   -Updates to the regression module
     - PLSR functionality added so PLS VIP plot is produced as a validation for SVM-rRF-FS process
-    - Accordingly, new R file reg_plsda_val_svm.R added
+    - Accordingly, new R file reg_plsr_val_svm.R added

+  - Version bumpped to 0.1 for all modules

 - 0.0.3
   - General updates